Convex Regression in Multidimensions: Suboptimality of Least Squares Estimators: LSE Rates for Convex Regression

-An interesting observation is that, in both the polytopal and the smooth cases, the worst case risk of the LSE over $\C^B(\Omega)$ equals, up to logarithmic factors, the global Gaussian complexity:

-where $\xi_1, \dots, \xi_n, X_1, \dots, X_n$ are independent with $\xi_1, \dots, \xi_n$ distributed as normal with mean zero and variance $\sigma^2$ and $X_1, \dots, X_n$ distributed according to the uniform distribution $\P$ on $\Omega$.
-When $\Omega$ is a polytope, \eqref{ggc} is of the order $n^{-2/d}$.
-To see this, one can upper bound \eqref{ggc} by using standard empirical process bounds via $L_2(\P)$ bracketing entropy bounds (see e.g., \citet[Theorem 5.11]{vdG00} restated as inequality \eqref{expbo}) and lower bound \eqref{ggc} by Sudakov minoration along with the metric entropy lower bound in Lemma \ref{lbf0.ran}.
-When $\Omega = \balld$, this strategy of upper bounding \eqref{ggc} via $L_2(\P)$ bracketing entropy gives a suboptimal upper bound as explained by \citet{kur2019optimality}.
-The reason is that the $L_2(\P_n)$ bracketing $\epsilon$-entropy (here $\P_n$ is the empirical measure of $X_1, \dots, X_n$) is different from the $L_2(\P)$ bracketing $\epsilon$-entropy for $\epsilon$ smaller than $n^{-1/(d-1)}$.
-Thus, to prove the sharp bound for \eqref{ggc} in the ball case, \citet{kur2019optimality} resort to a different technique via level sets and chaining using $L_1$ bracketing numbers.

-Isotonic regression is another shape constrained regression problem where the LSE is known to be minimax optimal for all dimensions (see \citet{han2019isotonic}).
-The class of coordinatewise monotone functions on $[0, 1]^d$ is similar to $\C^B(\balld)$ in that its metric entropy is driven by well-separated subsets of $[0, 1]^d$ (see \citet[Proof of Proposition 2.1]{gao2007entropy}).
-Other examples of such classes where the LSE is optimal for all dimensions can be found in \citet{han2019global}.

-We proved our fixed-design risk bounds for the full convex LSE (in Section \ref{fdresults}) in the case where the domain $\Omega$ is a polytope.
+We reiterate that the results of this subsection (fixed-design risk bounds for the unrestricted convex LSE) hold when $\Omega$ is a polytope.
 A natural question is to extend these to the case where $\Omega$ is a smooth convex body such as the unit ball.
-Based on the results of \citet{kur2019optimality}, it is reasonable to conjecture that convex LSE will be minimax optimal in fixed design when the domain is the unit ball.
-However it appears nontrivial to prove this as the level set reduction employed in \citet{kur2019optimality} cannot be used in the absence of uniform boundedness.
-We hope to address this in future work.
+Based on the results of Kur et al. \cite{kur2019optimality} who analyzed the LSE over $\C^B(\Omega)$ under random-design, it is reasonable to conjecture that the unrestricted convex LSE will be minimax optimal in fixed design when the domain is the unit ball.
+However it appears nontrivial to prove this as the main ideas from \cite{kur2019optimality} such as the reduction to expected suprema bounds over level sets cannot be used in the absence of uniform boundedness.